digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 ### STEP 02: Install Java

-Jenkins is built with Java, So we need to install appropriate Java version.
+Jenkins is built with Java, So we need to install the appropriate Java version.
 This time I'm going to use OpenJDK version 11.
-Now head-over to  you ubuntu terminal and do the following steps.
+Now head-over to your ubuntu terminal and do the following steps.

-Run this command and pick one openJDK version 8 or 11 from the list
+Run this command and pick one OpenJDK version 8 or 11 from the list

 ```bash
 sudo apt search openjdk